Anshul-007/HyprLock_installer/README.md

 5. **Kitty Terminal** (for certain preview features)
    - Install via: `sudo pacman -S kitty` or `sudo apt install kitty`

+7. Optional: **Imagemagick** (for converting image formats)
+    - Install via: 'sudo pacman -S imagemagick` or 'sudo apt install imagemagick`

+6. **Optional feature** (for enabling current wallpaper on hyprlock)
+    - This installer works best on Hyde project
+    - Check the Hyde project [here](https://github.com/HyDE-Project/Hyde-cli?tab=readme-ov-file#installation)
+    - If you have a directory where all the dynamic wallpapers are kept in a `png` format you can specify the path in the `hyprlock.conf` file of `Style_wallpaper` directory
 ## Installation

 1. **Clone the repository** to your local machine: